Ensemble Parameter Estimation for the Lumped Parameter Linear Superposition (LPLSP) Framework: A Rapid Approach to Reduced-Order Modeling for Transient Thermal Systems: Conclusion

 \section{Conclusion}

 This work presents an improved workflow for constructing reduced-order thermal models using the Lumped Parameter Linear Superposition (LPLSP) framework.
 By replacing the traditional sequence of parametric studies with an ensemble parameter estimation approach, the full set of model coefficients can be obtained from a single transient dataset.
 This fundamentally streamlines the model-development process and removes practical barriers associated with isolating individual heat sources, particularly in hardware environments.
 The proposed parameter estimation strategies including rank-reduced method and two-stage approach produce models that retain the accuracy characteristic of the original LPLSP method while significantly reducing computation time.
 The resulting ROMs enable rapid evaluation of new transient operating conditions and can be generated with a high degree of automation, making the approach well suited for CFD-based model development and for constructing thermal digital twins of physical systems.
-This study primarily presents results for conduction and natural-convection conditions.
-Future work will extend the method to systems with forced convection with variable flow velocities, as well as to the creation of digital twins for physical test setups involving multiple modes of heat transfer.
+This has tremendous applications in a multitude of industries including automotive, aerospace and healthcare.
+This study primarily presents results for conduction, natural and forced convection conditions.
+Future work will extend the method to systems with forced convection with variable flow velocities, as well as to the creation of digital twins for physical test setups involving multiple modes of heat transfer including radiation.

 \FloatBarrier